 Most residential rehab treatment programmes last for a duration of 28 days.
 During this time, you’ll undergo full detoxification and partake in a variety of traditional and holistic therapy treatments.

 However, it’s important to remember that rehabilitation is not simply over when you leave the rehab centre.
 In order to sustain long term recovery you have to make a lifelong commitment to your new life.
 That means quitting drugs and alcohol forever.

 Without full commitment, relapse is likely to occur and the first 12 months are the most likely time for this to occur.
 With this in mind, treatment programmes come with 12 months of free aftercare to help support you during your transition from drug and alcohol rehab in Bebington to daily life.

 When is the right time to seek help?

-Its never to early to ask for help, but it can be too late.
-When trying to decipher if you or a loved one is suffering with an addiction, there are some warning signs to watch out for, these include:
+It’s never too early to ask for help, but it can be too late.
+When trying to decipher if you or a loved one is suffering from an addiction, there are some warning signs to watch out for, these include:

 - Inability to go 24 hours without consumption